 These cars with FURX reporting marks are part of a group of 100 cars leased to Essar Steel Algoma from First Union Rail, the rail leasing and financing arm of First Union Bank.
-These three cars were built by Alstom in 1999 as part of NOKL 380601-380850 series.
+These cars were originally built by Alstom in 1999 as part of NOKL 380601-380850 series.

 Officially the NOKL reporting marks are registered to the Northwestern Oklahoma Railroad, but in reality cars with the NOKL reporting mark are owned by First Union and leased to other railroads.
 Some of these NOKL (like these three here) have been re-marked to FURX and SMW (another First Union managed mark).
 I’m not sure why First Union sometimes transfers cars between their various marks (FURX, NDYX, NOKL and SMW) but I’m sure there is a organizing system to this in their accounting department and may or may not have something to do with whether a railroad or private operator is leasing the cars.